nitin3098/javline-restapi/README.md

 we can also delete players by delete method

-this rest api is deployed at heroku this is the link  - https://javlinerestapi.herokuapp.com/ To get all players go to this link -  https://javlinerestapi.herokuapp.com/javline
+this rest api is deployed at heroku

+To get all players go to this link -  https://restapi-javline.herokuapp.com/javline